 There’s no doubt about it — azaleas are a much-loved flowering element in residential landscaping.
-The easy-to-grow, colorful shrubs are celebrated in festivals and spring garden tours across the U.S., especially in the South and Southeast where they’re abundant.
+The easy-to-grow, colorful shrubs — which Denise Schreiber, an organic gardener and author, calls “breathtaking shrubs in the spring with blooms ranging in colors from white, to pink to red, purple and more” — are celebrated in festivals and spring garden tours across the U.S. This is especially true in the South and Southeast, where they’re abundant.

 If you love the vibrant colors of azaleas, you can probably grow them in your yard because they are not overly fussy.

-Azaleas do well in USDA Plant Hardiness Zones 5 through 8, meaning they can thrive in all but the most extreme hot and sunny climates.
+They do well in USDA Plant Hardiness Zones 5 through 8, meaning they can thrive in all but the most extreme hot and sunny climates.
 When in bloom, azaleas produce vibrant shades of white, pink, purple, red, orange and yellow.
-They usually bloom from mid-April to May, and are a sure sign that spring has arrived.
+They usually bloom from mid-April to May and are a sure sign that spring has arrived.

-Why Prune Azaleas
+First… Why Prune Azaleas?

-Deanna Curtis, senior curator of woody plants for the New York Botanical Garden, told us nothing bad happens if you don’t prune your azaleas.
+Deanna Curtis, senior curator of woody plants for the New York Botanical Garden, told us nothing particularly bad happens if you don’t prune your azaleas.
 They’ll just grow larger.
 “They are not a shrub that requires much pruning at all,” she says, “though they are frequently pruned to reduce or maintain their size.”

 And like most shrubs, some regular pruning can keep your plants looking neat and well-cared for.
 For larger specimens, pruning helps keep the branches from spreading too much and creating a hollow look in the middle of the plant.
 “The only azalea pruning that is critical is the removal of any dead, dying or damaged branches,” says Curtis.
 “All other pruning is just personal preference.”